esnet-security/scram-client/README.md

 ### Run_queue

 Run_queue mode is generally managed via systemd and simply reads the Redis queue and then performs the 'block' mode operation.

+### Register

+The register comand simply generates a new UUID and sends it to the SCRAM server to initliaze a new client.
+The SCRAM admin then needs to approve the 'block' action for the client in the SCRAM web UI.

 ## Sample Architecture Diagram